What Is Rational Emotive Behavior Therapy? (REBT)

 - Effects: As a result of the identification, disruption, and reorganization of irrational and dysfunctional beliefs, the therapeutic process can work to develop a new set of consequences that are consistent with a more realistic outlook.

-Based on his work with individuals in therapy, Ellis came to the conclusion that having negative beliefs, including beliefs that were totally irrational or just unrealistic, reinforced negative expectations and negative consequences of one’s behavior.
+Ellis came to the conclusion that having negative beliefs, including beliefs that were totally irrational or just unrealistic, reinforced negative expectations and negative consequences of one’s behavior.
 If one could address these negative expectations and irrational beliefs, one could also influence the consequences of an individual’s behavior to move in a more positive direction.
-While this may seem rather straightforward and simplistic by current standards as many subsequent forms of Cognitive Behavioral Therapy follow this exact formula, it was remarkably ingenious in Ellis’s time.

 Ellis referred to the process of obtaining rational beliefs and attitudes consistent with the real world as a state of mental wellness.
 REBT became the process Ellis used to reshape the irrational and dysfunctional belief system of individuals who were having trouble with different types of behavioral issues, including severe psychopathology such as major depressive disorder, anxiety disorder, personality disorders, and even substance use disorders.